 So Mortex turned its attention to making disposable cantilevered forms out of EPS for each type of pool — fiberglass, vinyl, gunite and cover track — in a variety of profiles from Keystone to Stone Edge.
 It also introduced its Key Lock attachment system with reusable keys.
 The keys push through the form into the liner track and lock into place by turning the handle.

-Another anchoring system to the company’s credit is its plastic Spear and Button locking system that let forms be quickly set with a click or two.
-“The spear stays in and the button comes off,” Deason says, about the anchoring method he touts to be superior to conventional tie-wire.
+Another anchoring system to the company’s credit is its plastic Spear and Button locking system.
+This allows forms to quickly set with a click or two.
+“The spear stays in, and then the button comes off,” Deason says, about the anchoring method he touts to be superior to conventional tie-wire.

-Most recently in 2015, Mortex introduced its Brackit forms, which unlike conventional forms don’t have any tape to help them stay in place.
-Instead their holding mechanism revolves around reusable brackets specially designed to adhere the forms to various materials.
+Most recently, in 2015, Mortex introduced its Brackit forms.
+Unlike conventional forms, these don’t have any tape to help them stay in place.
+Instead, their holding mechanism revolves around reusable brackets specially designed to adhere the forms to various materials.